Peach leaf curl

 Control of peach leaf curl disease revolves around prevention through the use of chemical treatments.
 Broadly speaking, it is fairly common to perform two spraying treatments that are timed with respect to the physiological phase of growth.
 It is advised that the first treatment is implemented before buds swell, and the second treatment is implemented closer to the bud swelling process.

-The following are generic names for fungicides known to help manage peach leaf curl: Dithianon, captan, copper based fungicide, and bordo mix.
+The following are generic names of fungicides used in one or more parts of the world: dithianon, captan, copper based fungicide, and bordo mix.